DustinMorado/subTOM/docs/source/classification/pca/scripts/subtom_pca.rst

   calculation, set the following to 1, otherwise the particles will be aligned during the computation.

-eigcoeff_nfold
-  Symmetry to apply to each Eigenvolume (or conjugate-space Eigenvector) in the Eigencoefficient calculation, This will affect the symmetry of the Eigenvolumes as well, if no symmetry coeff_nfold=1 (define as integer e.g. coeff_nfold=3)

 tomo_row
   Which row in the motl file contains the correct tomogram number.
   Usually row 5 and 7 both correspond to the correct value and can be used